krone-landmaschinen/isobus-name-resolver-ts/README.md

 ### Example

-In order to parse an ISOBUS NAME, simply instantiate an object of the class `IsobusName` with the NAME in hexadecimal notation as the only parameter:
+In order to parse an ISOBUS NAME, simply instantiate an object of the class `IsobusName` with the NAME in hexadecimal notation or as a buffer as the only parameter
 ```typescript
 import {IsobusName} from 'isobus-name-resolver-ts';